NPavie/word-save-as-daisy/docs/index.md

 If you have an issue with the installers or with the add-in, please contact the development team by mail to [daisy-pipeline@mail.daisy.org](mailto:daisy-pipeline@mail.daisy.org).

-Any construcive feedback is also welcome to help us improve the add-in :)
+Any constructive feedback is also welcome to help us improve the add-in :)

 # Changelog